Skip to main content

 Park History

-Sila National Park was established by presidential decree on October 14, 1997, though the area had received partial protection since 1968 as a national forest reserve.
-The park was created to protect the remaining old-growth pine forests from continued logging and to promote sustainable development in one of Italy's economically challenged regions.
+Sila National Park was established by Law No. 344 of 8 October 1997, though the area had received partial protection since 1968 as a national forest reserve.
+[1] The park authority was formally constituted by Presidential Decree of 14 November 2002.
+[2] The park was created to protect the remaining old-growth pine forests from continued logging and to promote sustainable development in one of Italy's economically challenged regions.
 Three separate sectors (Sila Grande, Sila Piccola, Sila Greca) are united under single management.
 The park has focused on forest restoration, wildlife recovery, and developing sustainable tourism as an economic alternative.

 Major Trails And Attractions

-The Giants of the Sila forest preserve ancient laricio pines over 500 years old, accessible via boardwalk trail.
-Lake Cecita and Lake Arvo offer scenic walking, fishing, and water activities.
+The Giants of the Sila (Fallistro Biogenetic Nature Reserve) preserves ancient laricio pines over 500 years old and up to 45 meters tall, accessible via boardwalk trail.
+[1] Lake Cecita and Lake Arvo offer scenic walking, fishing, and water activities.
 The BRIC environmental center provides educational exhibits on forest ecology.
 Cross-country skiing trails operate throughout winter months.
 The Cupone visitor center offers nature trails and a wildlife area.
 The Sila plateau is traversed by portions of the long-distance Sentiero Italia trail.
 Summer wildflower meadows between the pine forests offer gentle hiking.
 Villages like Camigliatello Silano provide mountain resort atmosphere.

 Visitor Facilities And Travel

-The park is accessible from Cosenza (30 km), Catanzaro (50 km), or Crotone (60 km).
-The nearest airport is Lamezia Terme (70 km).
+The park is accessible from Cosenza (approximately 30 km), Catanzaro (50 km), or Crotone (60 km).
+The nearest airport is Lamezia Terme (approximately 70 km).
 The plateau is reached by road through dramatic ascending curves from the coast.
 The Cupone visitor center and BRIC center provide comprehensive environmental education facilities.
 Cross-country ski facilities operate in winter.
 Accommodation includes mountain hotels and agriturismos in Silano villages.
 The park's relatively gentle terrain makes it accessible to visitors of various abilities.
 Bus connections from Cosenza serve the main plateau communities.

 Conservation And Sustainability